LAS82/HackerRankProblems/README.md

 ---

-My objective with this repository is to practice a wide variety of algorithms problems.
+My objective with this repository is to practice a wide variety of algorithm problems.

 The problems are mainly solved with C#.